 Form & Character: Evergreen shrub of variable form depending on cultivated variety ranging from upright and rounded to flattened and spreading, free flowering, cheerful, bright, tropical.

 Growth Habit: Mostly a herbaceous tender evergreen perennial sub-shrub, growth habit of hybrid cultivars depend on cultivar type rangings in habit from an upright shrub up to 6 feet tall to a prostrate and spreading ground cover shrub less that 18 inches tall.

-Foliage/texture: Small ovate scabrous leaves with serrate margins on generally wirey and brittle stem; medium texture.
+Foliage/texture: Small, ovate scabrous (scratchy like sandpaper) leaves with serrate margins on generally wirey and brittle stem; medium texture.

 Flowers & fruits: Lantana has terminal cluster of flowers, many colors from white, to orange to pink to red, multi-colored, followed by black berries.
 All prostrate lantanas with purple flowers are L. montevidensis.

 Seasonal color: Lantana can produce flowers throughout the entire year.